donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

 The bounds stored at any partially-assigned sequence represent the bounds of any unexplored conformation subtree that matches the partial sequence.
 As the conformation subtree gets explored, the uncertainty of the partition function value is reduced.
-When a node is processed, its bounds get subtracted from the corresponding sequence assigment in SeqDB.
+When a node is processed, its bounds get subtracted from the corresponding sequence assignment in SeqDB.
 Then, when the new children nodes are created, their bounds are added to their corresponding sequence assignment in SeqDB, which will have one more assignment than the parent sequence.
 Typically the sum of the bounds of all the child nodes are smaller than the bound of the parent node, so node processing reduces the overall uncertainty of the partition function value.